SPRIM joins in support of International NASH Day

 Today is International NASH Day!

-SPRIM and our portfolio company, Fibronostics, are proud to join the Global Liver Institute (GLI) in raising awareness of this important health issue.
+SPRIM and our sister company, Fibronostics, are proud to join the Global Liver Institute (GLI) in raising awareness of this important health issue.

 Non-alcoholic steatohepatitis, or NASH, has been called an epidemic, a ticking time bomb, and a silent tsunami.
 It is the progressive form of non-alcoholic fatty liver disease (NAFLD) and affects more than 115 million people worldwide.
 An estimated 357 million people will be affected by 2030.